Vermont Department of Motor Vehicles: General license information

-Motor Vehicle Registration
+Motor vehicle registration

 A registration certificate must always be in the vehicle when it is being used.
 A police officer has the right to see it.
 The registration plates must be properly affixed.
 The rear plate must be lit so it can be read from at least 50 ft away.
 The number plates must only be used for that vehicle.
 They may be transferred to a new vehicle purchased by the same owner.

 When a purchaser buys a new or used vehicle, they must pay a Purchase and Use Tax, which is 6% of the price or the current fair market value, whichever is greater.

 New residents of Vermont applying for registration for the first time on a motor vehicle acquired outside the State of Vermont on which a sales or use tax has been paid by the person applying for registration in Vermont, or their spouse, will be exempt from the Vermont Purchase and Use Tax upon providing proof that the tax paid in another jurisdiction is equal to or greater than the Vermont tax or if the vehicle has been registered in a jurisdiction that collects Purchase or Use tax for at least 3 years.
 If the tax paid in another jurisdiction is less than the Vermont tax, the tax due shall be the difference.

 All vehicles 15 years old and newer must have a Vermont Motor Vehicle title.
 Some exceptions are: a motorcycle with less than 300 ccs of engine displacement and a trailer with empty weight of 1,500 pounds or less.
 Starting with the model year 2004 and later ATVs and Snowmobiles need to be titled as well.

 There are provisions for non-resident persons in the US military who do not have to register in person.

 A driver is responsible for ensuring that the vehicle they drive is covered by insurance against personal liability.
 The amount of coverage MUST be at least $25,000 for death or injury of one person; $50,000 for death or injury of 2 or more persons; $10,000 for property damage.

 If an operator is driving without insurance and any of the following happens, the operator's license will be revoked by the Commissioner of Motor Vehicles until the vehicle is insured.